wuyinjun-1993/DGM2/readme.md

-# The code for the paper "Dynamic Gaussian Mixture based Deep Generative Model ForRobust Forecasting on Sparse Multivariate Time Series" submitted to AAAI 2021
+# The code for the paper "Dynamic Gaussian Mixture based Deep Generative Model ForRobust Forecasting on Sparse Multivariate Time Series" accepted by AAAI 2021

 ## Prerequisites: